TravisWheelerLab/DIPLOMAT/README.md

 Deep learning-based Identity Preserving Labeled-Object Multi-Animal Tracking.

+**NOTE:** DIPLOMAT is currently alpha software, there may be minor bugs and issues.

 ## About

 DIPLOMAT provides algorithms and tools for performing multi-animal identity preserving tracking on top of single animal and multi animal CNN based tracking packages.
 Currently, it supports running on both single and multi animal DeepLabCut projects, but can be extended to support other tracking